-A small point to note here is that you cannot offset losses from a furnished holiday let property against a commercial/residential let property and vice versa.
-These will need to be kept separate.
+A minor point to note here is that you cannot offset losses from a furnished holiday let property against a commercial/residential let property and vice versa.
+Therefore, these will need to be kept separate.

 - Tools such as lawnmowers and ladders

 Essentially, anything used in the property business.
-Allowances that cannot be included are those such as:
+Allowances that cannot be included are:

 - For Furniture